 I can't be in for the appointment, what should I do?

-As part of your tenancy agreement, it's essential that we're able to access your property to carry out our annual gas safety inspection.
-If you're unable to be in for the appointment, you should contact us as soon as possible so we can rearrange for a more suitable time.
+As part of your tenancy agreement, it's essential that our gas contractors are able to access your property to carry out our annual gas safety inspection.
+If you're unable to be in for the appointment, please let TSG know as soon as possible by calling 0800 781 2739.
+They will try to help if they can.

 The gas appliances in my home weren't fitted by Saxon Weald.
 Who's responsible for the gas safety check?